fakeid30/BlackpearlFAQ/FAQ.md

 **A**: Members misused this feature.
 So from now on, if any member found to misuse this system, he and the other person, both will get banned.
 You can donate if you liked their work or post.
 However, you should not misuse this feature.
 In case if you want to do so, First take permissions from ADMINS, state your reasons.
 If they allow, then do it.

 ### Q: Can I have a custom color of my user ID?
 **A**: Different color represents different groups.
-So You can not have a custom color.
+So you can not have a custom color.

 ### Q: My post got deleted after pending approval.
 Can I post it again?
 **A**: Yes.
 Feel free to post again.
 However, it will be useful if you know the reason why your post got deleted.
 So that you will not make the same mistake.